What Is Resource Guarding Behavior?

 What Possessiveness Looks Like

-- Your dog uses her body to prevent you from touching the toy.
-She may do this by lying on it, firmly putting her feet on it, or moving her body so you can’t get to it.
+• Your dog uses their body to prevent you from touching the toy.
+They may do this by lying on it, firmly putting their feet on it, or moving their body so you can’t get to it.

-- Your dog’s body stiffens and/or she stares at you nervously when you approach her.
+• Your dog’s body stiffens and/or they stare at you nervously when you approach them.

 Note: If your dog growls, air-snaps, or bites you over favorite things or food, don’t try the exercises.
 Consult a professional for a safe, reward based and non-confrontational behavior modification program.